Central Bank of Azerbaijan: History

 The Federative Union of the Transcaucasian Socialist Federative Soviet Republic was established on 12 March 1922.
 The TSSR was included to the Union of Soviet Socialist Republics (USSR) on 30 December 1922.
 TSSR moved to a single monetary system at the Decree of the Board of Union of the TSSR of 10 January 1923, which terminated the emission activity of the Azerbaijan State Bank.
-By the decree of the Council of People’s Commissariat of Azerbaijan dated 3 July 1923 the Azerbaijan State Bank was renamed the Azerbaijan State Agricultural Bank and its central banking functions were terminated.
+By the decree of the Council of People’s Commissariat of Azerbaijan dated 3 July 1923, the Azerbaijan State Bank was renamed the Azerbaijan State Agricultural Bank and its central banking functions were terminated.
 Initially, the Azerbaijan State Agricultural Bank both assisted in the development of agriculture and regulated the money circulation and commodity turnover.

-The Baku Branch on the USSR State Bank was established in 1923.
+The Baku Branch of the USSR State Bank was established in 1923.
 Under the Constitution of the USSR, adopted in December 1936, Azerbaijan became a part of the USSR as a ‘sovereign’ republic.
 The Azerbaijani Office of the USSR State Bank operated from that year to the end of 1991.

 Article 14 titled "The Banking system and money circulation" of the Constitutional Law of the Republic of Azerbaijan "On Grounds for Economic Independence of the Republic of Azerbaijan" dated 25 May 1991, stipulated the legal basis for the independent banking system and circulation of the national currency in Azerbaijan, and determined the status and authorities of the National Bank.
 The National Bank was declared a supreme emission agency, that pursued the state policy in lending, money circulation, settlements and foreign exchange relations, regulating the overall performance of the banking system and discharging reserve bank functions.

 A National Bank was established in the Republic of Azerbaijan by Decree of President of the Republic of Azerbaijan on ‘Establishment of the National Bank in the Republic of Azerbaijan’ dated 11 February 1992.
 The effective date of the Decree (12 February) is celebrated as the day of establishment of the Bank.

 The first law regulating activities of the National Bank – the Law on the National Bank of the Republic of Azerbaijan was adopted on 7 August 1992 and the Resolution on Approval of the Charter of the National Bank of the Republic of Azerbaijan was passed by the Milli Mejlis (National Parliament) of the Republic of Azerbaijan on 1 December 1992.